nextcloud/forms/docs/API.md

   "data": <Actual data>
 }
 ```

-## Deprecation warning ⚠️
+## Breaking Changes on API v2
-Starting with API version 1.1, the `mandatory` property of questions is deprecated and replaced by `isRequired`.
-It will be removed in API version 2.
+- The `mandatory` property of questions has been removed.
+It is replaced by `isRequired`.
+- Completely new way of handling access & shares.

 ## Form Endpoints
 ### List owned Forms
 Returns condensed objects of all Forms beeing owned by the authenticated user.
-- Endpoint: `/api/v1.1/forms`
+- Endpoint: `/api/v2/forms`
 - Method: `GET`
 - Parameters: None
 - Response: Array of condensed Form Objects, sorted as newest first.